-A person working in Facilities / Maintenance / Repair in Zimbabwe typically earns around 141,000 ZWD per month.
+A person working in Facilities / Maintenance / Repair in Zimbabwe typically earns around 141,000 ZWD.
 Salaries range from 54,800 ZWD (lowest average) to 323,000 ZWD (highest average, actual maximum salary is higher).

 |Job Title||Average Salary|